Code-Institute-Submissions/interactive-frontend-4/README.md

 * Must be a SVG or Gif graphic
 * Icon that it's easy to recognise

+### Code Structure
+In order to achieve and understand the different part componing this project, I based my coding on this video tutorial https://www.youtube.com/watch?v=L07i4g-zhDA

 ### Testing

 My testing was constant from the beginning of my project.
 The first task was to make sure all files were properly connected my copying a simple javascript games from w3schools.com https://www.w3schools.com/graphics/tryit.asp?filename=trygame_default_gravity